labwc/labwc.github.io/src/integration.md

 ## LXQt

+Since version `2.0.0`, `pcmanfm-qt --desktop` supports the [`wlr-layer-shell`] protocol, and thus runs natively without window-rules.

-`pcmanfm-qt --desktop` does not support the wlr-layer-shell protocol, but can be used with the following window-rule in `rc.xml`:
+Older version can be run with the rule below in `rc.xml`:

 ```
 <windowRules>